-Spartan Bioscience announces first point-of-care DNA testing system
+Spartan Bioscience announces first point-of-care DNA testing system for personalized medicine

 18 August 2010